Vaccine Releases & Resources

 Frequently Asked Questions

-No. One survey per person is all that is needed.
-This helps our staff save time and resources by not having to remove duplicate entries for each patient.
+No. One sign-up is all that is needed.
+This helps our staff save time and resources by not having to remove duplicate entries.

 Is there vaccine here in Cass County waiting to be used?